Tag: Core Subjects

 Why Do We Study History and Social Studies?

-Whether you are a home educator or have a whole classroom of students, you are no stranger to the question, “Why do we need to study history?
-One of the main tenets of education is that children grasp and retain concepts better when they feel that what they are learning is relevant to them.
-Students […]
+Whether you are a homeschool parent or providing after school enrichment for your children, you are no stranger to the common question, “Why do I have to study history?”
+A main tenet of education is that children grasp and retain concepts better when they feel that what they are learning is relevant.
+Students may believe […]

 Why Is My Child Falling Behind in School?
 How Do I Help?